-In 1986, Q&A was named product of the year in almost every industry magazine, and to this day it remains one of Barry's proudest accomplishments.
-The success of Q&A put Symantec on the road to becoming one of the top computer software firms in the world, and taught Barry the maturity, discipline and patience he needed to see long-term projects through to the end - such as late nights at the poker table.
+In 1986, Q&A was named product of the year in almost every industry magazine, and to this day it remains one of Greenstein's proudest accomplishments.
+The success of Q&A put Symantec on the road to becoming one of the top computer software firms in the world and taught him the maturity, discipline and patience he needed to see long-term projects through to the end - such as late nights at the poker table.

-Throughout his years in California Barry had been playing No-Limit Hold'em at the Cameo Club in Palo Alto.
+Throughout his years in California Greenstein played No-Limit Hold'em at the Cameo Club in Palo Alto.
 The games boosted his paycheck and helped support his family and their lifestyle.
 But in the late '80s they began to serve a more serious purpose when Donna was diagnosed with multiple sclerosis, and their daughter Melissa began suffering from liver problems so severe they eventually necessitated a liver transplant.

 Bellying-up to the games at the Cameo Club 12 hours a day, most days of the week, Barry's bankroll grew fast, and so did his skills.
 Though side games were his bread-and-butter, in 1992 he decided to enter his first tournament: the $10,000 WSOP Main Event in Las Vegas.